Classification Trees

 • The algorithm uses a recursive binary splitting strategy that builds the tree using a greedy top-down approach.

 • Basically, at a given node, it considers all variables and all possible splits of that variable.
-Then, for classification, it chooses the best variable and splits it that minimizes the so-called impurity.
+Then, for classification, it chooses the best variable and splits it that minimize the so-called impurity.

 What is impurity?